Add historical imagery to a map

 You'll review how the historical image is represented on disk.

-- In Windows Explorer, browse to the StateCollegeGeoreferencing folder and expand Imagery.
-Review the files starting with Historical_image.
+17. In Windows Explorer, browse to the StateCollegeGeoreferencing folder and open the Imagery folder.

 Originally, you only had the main image file, Historical_image.tif.
 As you worked with the image in ArcGIS Pro, auxiliary files were added: